ScarletBowen/ReadMe-Generator/README.md

   ## Title
-  README Generator
+  README.md Generator

 ## Description
-Through answering a series of prompts using node inquirer, the app will generate a
+Using node inquirer's interactive series of prompts, the user provides details that result in a quick and professional README document.

 ## Table of Contents